jayHuggie/PathTracer_CUDA_Interactive/README.md

 # Features:

-* Parses a scene in Mitsuba XML file format.
+* Parses a scene in Mitsuba XML file format, constructs the parsed scene and BVH on the CPU, then uploads the data to the GPU.
 * GPU Path Tracer (with global illumination) using CUDA.
 * Implements a BVH acceleration structure.
 * Support for spheres and triangle meshes.
 * Support for diffuse, mirror, plastic, Phong materials (with Fresnel reflection).
 * Anti-aliasing, Russian Roulette termination.
-* Exports the scene into a png file.
+* Displays a noisy-to-clear, **progressively** refined path-traced image in an interactive OpenGL window.

 # Running the code